thenew/views/posts/2024awards.md

 </div>

 There's too much to say about cinema in 2024:
 The omnipresence of A24, the phantom comeback of musicals I've all missed (_Joker: Folie à Deux_, _Emilia Pérez_ and _Wicked_).
 Adam Driver continues his strange career by starring in two films from legendary directors with complicated financing and results (_Ferrari_ and _Megalopolis_).
 The _Rebel Moon_ disaster.
 The directorial debut of my favorite Jake Johnson (_Self Reliance_).
+The emergence of Cailee Spaeny.
 A sequel to _Gladiator_ and _Beetlejuice_?
 A remake of _Road House_?
 The real farewell of Jim Carrey?

 I saw a lot of good films from this year.
 I would recommend most of them.
 And above all my best 2024 film: